arturmoret/CandyCrush/README.md

 - **Score & Progression**
   - Points awarded per candy cleared, with bonuses for cascades
   - Move limit per level to increase challenge
-  - Unlock new levels as you complete goals

 - **Power-ups & Special Candies**
   Create striped, wrapped, or color-bomb candies by matching 4+ in special patterns